 The Music Department presents a regular series of concerts and recitals performed by university ensembles, students and faculty.
 Music students and faculty engage in extensive concert activities both on and off campus.
 The major performing ensembles of the department tour regularly throughout the Northwest, California and Canada.

 Guest artists with the Grace Goudy Distinguished Artists Series perform and present master classes on campus.
 The New Music at Willamette Series offers concerts organized by the Swindells Composer-in-Residence.
 In addition, the Music Department sponsors a weekly student recital to provide students with an opportunity to perform before faculty and peers and to experience repertoire from various media and music history periods.
 All music majors are encouraged to perform in these recitals.
 All performance majors are required to do so at least once each semester except for the first semester.
 All music events are open to the public and music majors are required to attend 15 performances per semester.

 Applied music lessons are available in all band and orchestral instruments as well as in piano, voice and guitar.
 Prior to the beginning of classes in the fall semester, students may audition for placement in the studios of the various applied music teachers.
-There is an hourly, per-lesson charge that is billed to the student account each semester.
-A modest studio fee is also charged to all students who are enrolled in applied music lessons.
+There are special instructional and studio fees for this individual instruction billed to the student account for each semester of study (Fee info here).
 For more information on lessons and the applied lesson faculty, see the music department web pages.

 The following music ensembles are open by audition to all Willamette students regardless of major: